Job searching can be incredibly frustrating.

 You want to get laser focused on a select few people who can influence your career.
 Next, get in touch and provide as much value as you possibly can.

-When I offer this advice, most people tell me, “but Austin, what could I possibly offer them?”
+When I offer this career advice, most people tell me, “but Austin, what could I possibly offer them?”

 Get on the phone with them and learn!
 Learn about their career path, the risks they've taken, and the challenges they're facing now.
 Here's a quick list of things you can offer a high profile influencer once you've had that conversation: